 - Make sure that your site is loading fast enough.
 According to one study, 64% of people expect pages to fully load within four seconds.
 People are impatient, especially on mobile devices, and won’t hesitate to go to a competitor if the website is faster.
-To do this, optimize your images for mobile and reduce your website’s file size by minifying CSS and HTML.
-When you minify, you remove repetitive or redundant data, unused code, and unnecessary comments, and use shorter function and variable names.

-5. Delete duplicate versions of pages
+5. Delete Duplicate Versions of Pages

 Duplicate pages can be a big problem for your ranking.
 This is because the wrong page might get indexed, and Google will split link metrics between different versions of the page instead of attributing it only to one.